What is Prospect Data?

 Key Takeaways

-Prospect data quality directly determines outbound campaign performance.
-A study by SiriusDecisions found that B2B organizations with high-quality prospect data generate 66% more revenue from their marketing efforts.
-The mechanism is straightforward: accurate email addresses reach actual inboxes instead of bouncing, correct job titles enable relevant personalization, current company data ensures the prospect still works where you think they do, and firmographic data confirms the company matches your target profile.
-Each data point either enables or undermines the outreach effort.
+The revenue impact of prospect data quality is not abstract.
+SiriusDecisions found that B2B orgs with high-quality prospect data generate 66% more revenue from marketing efforts.
+The math isn't complicated: accurate emails reach inboxes instead of bouncing, correct job titles enable personalization that actually resonates, current company data means the person still works where you think they do, and firmographic data confirms the company fits your ICP.
+Every wrong data point undermines the outreach.
+Every correct one compounds.

 Frequently Asked Questions